Alan Fletcher (graphic designer): Professional career

-He left Pentagram in 1992, and worked from the home in Notting Hill that he had occupied since the early 1960s, where he was assisted by his daughter Raffaella Fletcher, Leah Klein and Sarah Copplestone, and worked for new clients, such as Novartis.
+Fletcher left Pentagram in 1992, and worked from the home in Notting Hill that he had occupied since the early 1960s, where he was assisted by his daughter Raffaella Fletcher, Leah Klein and Sarah Copplestone, and worked for new clients, such as Novartis.
 Much of his later work was as art director for the publisher Phaidon Press, which he joined in 1993.
 For him, life and work were inseparable: "Design is not a thing you do.
-It's a way of life." (quoted in his obituary in The Times).
-He would continue working, even on holiday, drawing on a notepad with a pencil.
+It's a way of life."
+He would continue working until his death, even on holiday, drawing on a notepad with a pencil.

 A book of his designs, Beware Wet Paint, was published by Jeremy Myerson in 1994.
 Fletcher also wrote several books about graphic design and visual thinking, most notably The Art of Looking Sideways (2001), which had taken him 18 years to finish.

 An exhibition of his life's work was displayed at the Design Museum in London between 11 November 2006 until 18 February 2007, alongside the posthumous publication of a book, Picturing and Poeting.
 The exhibition went on tour in 2008.
 It was installed at the Ginza Graphic Gallery in Tokyo between 9 and 31 May 2008, and was installed at the Pitzhanger Manor Gallery in Ealing, West London, between 14 November 2008 and 3 January 2009.

-He won the 1993 Prince Philip Designers Prize given by the Design Council, was President of the D&AD (Designers and Art Directors Association) in 1973 and International President of the Alliance Graphique Internationale from 1982 to 1985.
+Fletcher won the 1993 Prince Philip Designers Prize given by the Design Council, was President of the D&AD (Designers and Art Directors Association) in 1973 and International President of the Alliance Graphique Internationale from 1982 to 1985.
 He was elected to the Hall of Fame of the New York Art Directors Club in 1994, was a senior fellow of the Royal College of Art in 1989 and became an honorary fellow of the London Institute in 2000.

-The December 2006 limited-edition cover of Wallpaper* magazine featured one of his last works omitting his calligraphic signature in the compliments slip accompanying his completed work for he was too frail by then.
+The December 2006 limited-edition cover of Wallpaper magazine featured one of his last works omitting his calligraphic signature in the compliments slip accompanying his completed work for he was too frail by then.

 Death

-He died of cancer in London, and is survived by his wife and daughter.
+Fletcher died on 21 September 2006, aged 74, of cancer, at his daughter's home in East Sussex, England.
+Multiple obituaries reported that he wore a t-shirt with a graphic that read "I don't know where I'm going, but I'm on my way" at the time of his death.